 Business School Profile: MIT Sloan

-The MBA Exchange is featuring a series of articles showcasing graduate management programs that our thousands of clients have found most rewarding.
+The MBA Exchange features a series of articles showcasing graduate management programs that our thousands of clients have found most rewarding.
 Our content is compiled from a number of credible sources and articles and expanded with our own observations based on nearly two decades of advising applicants.

 As is often the case with top-tier business schools, MIT Sloan is miscast by many potential students as being all about technology and quantitative analysis.
 Not true.
 If you’re looking for a school that offers a truly global brand, and are not intimidated by academic rigor, then this could be your best choice.
 MIT Sloan and Sabanci University’s School of Management (Sabanci SOM) in Turkey created an alliance that expose Sloan faculty and students to learning opportunities in a critically important region of the world.

-The MIT Sloan curriculum – and culture – encourages freedom of choice and experimentation as well as real-world learning in a program comprised of hands-on lab work, case studies, collaborative projects, and interaction with industry leaders, through vehicles such as The Dean’s Innovative Leader Series – talks given by some of the world’s finest leaders who visit campus each year.
+The MIT Sloan curriculum – and culture – encourages freedom of choice and experimentation as well as real-world learning in a program comprised of hands-on lab work, case studies, collaborative projects, and interaction with industry leaders.

 Offering the best of both worlds, MIT Sloan courses balance innovation and theoretical exploration with real-world application.
 Sloanies encounter teaching methods that include lecture, case study, team projects, writings, problem sets, presentations, company visits, guest speakers, and other theoretical and applied teaching methods.
 Following the first semester core requirements (core classes have approximately 60 students and smaller, more intimate discussion sections) students are able to follow a highly personalized course of study.
 While traditional academics at MIT Sloan are demanding, there’s also a focus on actual business problems and students are presented with opportunities to practice leadership.